Build Your Own Home in the

 This is a non-profit organization specializing in credit counseling and home buying resources.
 They offer free, no-obligation advice to move you and your family closer to your dreams of home ownership.
 SmartMH also provides credit repair services at a fraction of what other credit repair companies cost.

+We do recommend a lot of folks to Next Step.
 Credit is a complicated matter and experienced, professional assistance is invaluable (especially when it’s free!)

 If you take away anything from this article today, let it be this: A bad credit score does not mean you cannot get a home loan.

-Even though your credit score does play a role in the loan terms a bank or lender will offer, rarely does a low score result in outright denial.
+Even though your credit score does play a role in determining the loan terms a bank or lender will offer, rarely does a low score result in outright denial.

 And if you decide you would like to work on building your credit and reapply for better loan terms later, there are resources available to get you on the right path and maximize your efforts.